akyunus/PdoPager/README.md

 # PdoPager
-A php class for paginating sql select statement results with counting total found rows.
+A php class for pagination, it has a simply function to return results from sql select statement with counting total found rows.

 ## Usage
 Here is a simplest implementation example with none additional option.